pslq/checklist/README.md

  - PowerVM Virtual IO Servers
  - Oracle Databases ( using oracle_cx python module )

+## Who should use it ?
+This is intended to be used for data exploration, and server troubleshoot where combination of factors is crucial.<br>
+While it's possible to do performance monitoring and even capacity planning using this tool, for that you should look for [njmon](https://www.ibm.com/support/pages/njmon-and-nmon-user-meetings)

 ## Python Script

 The Python collector can run locally, within the server or use Ansible to fetch data from remote servers.<br>